telerik/ajax-docs/api/client/Telerik.Web.UI.RadAutoCompleteBox.md

 The event arguments.

-### textChanged
+### entryAdded

-This event is fired when the text currently present in the input area is changed and RadAutoComplete has lost its focus.
+This event is fired immediately after an item from the drop-down container is added to the Entry collection of RadAutoCompleteBox.

 #### Event Data